 Bern was founded in 1191 by Duke Berchtold V of Zähringen

 He is supposed to have said that the new city would be named after the first animal to be found on a hunting expedition in the woods.
 Luckily it was a bear (Bär in German, plural Bären, or Baeren) and not a rat.

 Just over 130,00 people live in Bern, making it Switzerland’s fourth-largest city

-The street signs in the Old Town are different colours – green, white, yellow and burgundy
+The street signs in the Old Town are different colors – green, white, yellow and burgundy

 This is a hangover from when Napoleon conquered the city in 1798.
-His troops were largely illiterate so the coloured signs were used to help them find their quarters.
+His troops were largely illiterate so the colored signs were used to help them find their quarters.

-At 101 metres, the cathedral spire is the tallest in Switzerland
+At 101 meters, the cathedral spire is the tallest in Switzerland

 The Gothic lacework top (currently being restored) was added to the medieval tower in 1889–93.
 It’s 222 steps to the top viewpoint and on the way you pass Switzerland’s biggest bell, weighing 10,000 kg.